 Chess at Three tells stories that transform the chess pieces into a memorable cast of characters.
-These characters have quirky qualities that help children understand how the chess pieces move.
+Our lessons have characters with quirky qualities that help children understand how the chess pieces move.

 Every Chess at Three lesson has a fun story that introduces children to important themes that go far beyond chess.
 Chess at Three students learn about sportsmanship, grit, and math, all through stories.

 Chess at Three has certified tutors that bring our fun story filled lessons right to your home in: New York, Los Angeles, Chicago, and Hong Kong.
 Click here to get a Chess at Three tutor in your home or school.

 Hundreds of pre-schools license Chess at Three’s online curriculum, reaching 1,000 of children each week.
 Click here to find more information about licensing our curriculum.

 STRENGTHENS ACADEMIC PERFORMANCE

 IMPROVES RETAIN TEST SCORES

 HONES VERBAL SKILLS

 From the blog

 Chess at Three exists to tell fun and engaging stories that allow children to discover the world of chess all on their own and learn valuable lessons along the way.
 If you’ve ever eavesdropped on a Chess at Three story, you know that the lessons we teach extend far...